 The department also offers three Horticulture graduate certificates and partners with the AG*IDEA consortium to offer graduate horticulture classes.
 Please also visit our Horticulture certificates webpage for details about earning a graduate certificate for 12 credit hours.
 The three certificates are: Advanced Horticulture, Floriculture and Nursery Production Management, and Ornamentals Landscape and Turf.
 These certificates are often used to increase knowledge, improve credentials, and as catalyst for people to start a master’s degree program.

 Students who are interested in studying horticulture at the graduate level at the University of Nebraska-Lincoln may also consider a Master's of Applied Science through the College of Agricultural Sciences and Natural Resources (CASNR).
 Since this is a college-wide degree program, there is wider latitude for selecting areas of study and courses.
-The student, advisor, and supervisory committee jointly establish the curriculum to fit the student's educational objectives.
 The capstone feature of this master's program also includes a professional project.

 Both the Master's of Science degree in Horticulture and the M.A.S. in Horticulture are considered practitioner and terminal degrees.
 The Master's of Science in Horticulture is more focused on science while the Master's of Applied Science features more practical application.